MaastrichtUniversity/docker-health/README.md

 CA certificates need to be manually stored in folder `filebeat/certs`.
 The present files are used for development-purposes.

-### Add this virtual host entry in your /etc/hosts file
+### Add these virtual host entries in your /etc/hosts file

 ```
 127.0.0.1 ehrbase.local.dh.unimaas.nl